Jared Kushner Is Demanding Rent From Tenants While Asking For Leniency From Creditors, Reporter Says

-During an appearance on MSNBC’s AM Joy, Washington Post reporter David Fahrenthold touched on Donald Trump‘s son-in-law, Jared Kushner, and his alleged attempts to continue collecting rent from tenants while asking for leniency from creditors, Raw Story reported.
+During an appearance on MSNBC’s AM Joy, Washington Post reporter David Fahrenthold touched on Donald Trump‘s son-in-law, Jared Kushner, and his alleged attempts to continue collecting rent from tenants while at the same time asking for leniency for himself from creditors, Raw Story reported.

-Host Joy Reid noted that the president’s adult children appear to gain the majority of their income from Trump properties.
+Host Joy Reid noted that the president’s adult children appear to get the majority of their income from Trump properties.
 She then asked Fahrenthold where they would be getting their money amid the coronavirus pandemic without income streams from these properties.

 “Well, the main source of income, if the hotels and restaurants are closed, is a couple office buildings that don’t even have their name on them, one in New York, one in San Francisco,” Fahrenthold said.